 4.Create the Content

 Website content serves to engage readers and guide them to take the actions that are necessary in order to fulfill the website’s goals.
+This is a crucial step when understanding how to create a website from scratch.
 This will be affected by how the content is written but also how it is presented (the structural elements and typography).

 Content is also beneficial for SEO as it can help boost a website’s visibility for Google and other search engines.
 Getting the keywords right is crucial.
 You can use online tools like Google Keyword Planner and Google Trends to see what actual users are searching on the internet.
 The Keywords you wish to rank for should be placed in the meta description, title tag, H1 tag, and throughout the site’s content.